tomarv2/terraform-databricks-workspace-management/README.md

 #### Troubleshooting

-Common error messages.
-Try the step one again if you below error.
+If you see error messages.
+Try running the same the command again.

 ```
 Error: Failed to delete token in Scope <scope name>